Gravitational waves in the Spinor Theory of Gravity

 The symbol $ g $ means that the (covariant) derivative must be taken in the geometry driven by the effective metric

-Note that although similar in the form of the linear case of GR, the above equations for STG are not an approximation but an exact one.
-Moreover the vector $ n_{\mu}$ is a null vector in Minkowski and also in the effective gravitational metric.
-Such properties allows us to propose that equations (\ref{1julho8}, \ref{1julho9}, \ref{1julho10}) should be taken as definition of gravitational waves in STG.
+Note that although similar in the form of the linear case of GR, the above equations for STG are not approximations but exact.
+Moreover $ n_{\mu}$ is a null vector in Minkowski and also in the effective gravitational metric.
+Such properties allows us to propose that equations (\ref{1julho8}, \ref{1julho9}, \ref{1julho10}) should be taken as the definition of gravitational waves in STG.

-Finally, let us point out that these properties of $ H $ are similar to the ones required by Kundt \cite{kundt}, \cite{zakharov} to his definition of gravitational waves in GR.
-Indeed he states that the metric of a space-time $ V_{4}$ will describe a field of plane waves if the given $ V_{4}$ admits an isotropic vector field $ P^{\alpha}$ satisfying the conditions \begin{itemize} \item{$P_{[\alpha ; \beta]} = 0;$} \item{$P_{(\alpha ; \beta)} \, P^{\alpha ; \beta} = 0;$} \item{$P^{\alpha}{}_{; \alpha} = 0.$} \end{itemize} It is immediate to verify that identifying $ P^{\alpha}$ to the gradient of the scalar field $ H_{, \alpha}$ satisfies all these three Kundt requirements.
+Finally, let us point out that the properties satisfied by the scalar field $ H $ are similar to that ones required by W. Kundt \cite{kundt} in his definition of gravitational waves in GR.
+Indeed, for Kundt the metric of a space-time $ V_{4}$ will describe a field of plane waves if the given $ V_{4}$ admits an isotropic vector field $ P^{\alpha}$ satisfying the conditions \begin{itemize} \item{$P_{[\alpha ; \beta]} = 0;$} \item{$P_{(\alpha ; \beta)} \, P^{\alpha ; \beta} = 0;$} \item{$P^{\alpha}{}_{; \alpha} = 0.$} \end{itemize} It is immediate to verify that identifying $ P^{\alpha}$ to the gradient of the scalar field $ H_{, \alpha}$ is enough to fulfil the three Kundt requirements.

-In order to further characterize the properties of the metric (\ref{24julho1}, \ref{27abril1}) of STG let us evaluate the contracted Riemann curvature $ R_{\mu\nu}$ under the condition (\ref{11julho1}) and the case driven by (\ref{11julho5}).
-It is immediate to evaluate this using the Christoffel symbol
+In order to further characterize the properties of STG with the metric (\ref{metric}) under (\ref{hmn'}), let us evaluate the contracted Riemann curvature $ R_{\mu\nu}$ under the condition (\ref{11julho1}) and the case driven by (\ref{11julho5}).
+It is immediate to check it from the Christoffel symbols

-where $ g^{\alpha\beta} = \eta^{\alpha\beta} + \Delta^{\alpha} \, \Delta^{\beta}.$
+where $ g^{\alpha\beta} = \eta^{\alpha\beta} + \kappa\Delta^{\alpha} \, \Delta^{\beta}.$